 - While driving, think about how you are driving your car.
 Are you tailgating, driving too quickly past pedestrians, cutting people off?
 Try to remember that even in your car you can practice being the light by driving with courtesy and patience

-It doesn’t always have to be these big moments where we are the light.
+It doesn’t always have to be “big” moments where we are the light.

-It’s actually all of these little unnoticeable moments that propel the Kingdom of Heaven Forward.
+It’s often all of these little unnoticeable moments that propel the Kingdom of Heaven forward.

 So go be creative, be unique and shine God’s glorious light through you!